byrd-laif/soilMakers/readme.md

 # *Soil Seekers ~ Cultivating Ecological Literacy*

-**Ecology As Art; curating symbiotic relationships between Wo-Man, organisms and their environments.**
+***Ecology As Art; curating symbiotic relationships between Wo-Man, organisms and their environments.***

 [Live Blog On Matrix - Soil Seekers](https://matrix.to/#/!EwezVvVjpxKVCMIuRM:matrix.org?via=matrix.org&via=kde.org&via=converser.eu)

-## *LifeStyles For Change ~ Sharing Circle Salons*
+## LifeStyles For Change ~ Sharing Circle *Salons*
 *Global Comm-Unity For Local Impact*

-**Art, as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal, connecting soil to soul.**
+**Art, as the vehicle of feeling with and thinking through living in a damaged world, cultivating cultures that heal connecting soil to soul.**

-### *Creating a renewed culture of conversation, honoring personal intention within group process.*
+### *A renewed culture of conversation, honoring personal intention within group process.*

-**At a time of ecological and economic precarity, 'Salon Style' *Sharing Circles*, offer space for rethinking and remaking symbiotic relations with each other and Mother Earth.**
+**At a time of ecological and economic precarity, *'Salon Style'* Sharing Circles, offer space for rethinking and remaking symbiotic relations with each other and Mother Earth.**

 #### *Designed to be Fun, Creative, Interactive and Resourceful.*